Male and Female Pattern Baldness - Causes, Treatments, and Solutions

 Traction Hair Loss

 Women are also more prone to suffer from traction hair loss.
 This is due to tightly pulling up or otherwise tightly braiding their hair for extended amounts of time.
 The chronic pull stresses the hair root, eventually killing the follicular system.
-Resultantly, hair will stop growing in these areas.
+Resultantly, the hair will stop growing in these areas.
 This kind of hair loss is treatable through hair transplantation.
 Those prone to losing hair through traction, though, risk losing their hair again if they continue using said hairstyles.

 Sometimes facelifts and other procedures can leave scalp scars behind.
 Similarly, sometimes the hairline may be too high or asymmetric.
 Such patients are excellent candidates for CIT®.